 Hiring new employees to help your small business grow is always a tough task.
-Throw in the extra wrinkles of hiring for your ecommerce business, and asking your workers to be 100% remote, and your mission becomes even more daunting.
+Hiring a remote team for your business can be even tougher.

 Building a remote team isn’t as easy as hiring as you would for an in-person team and asking them to work from home.
 You’ll have to consider specific skill sets and personality traits, and adjust your own expectations.
 You’ll also need to make key investments to maximize your remote team’s potential.

 Here’s the five-step process for hiring an excellent remote team for your ecommerce business.